-We’re experts in vehicle safety and we have a range of products and solutions to enable your vehicles receive an HGV Safety Permit.
-CameraMatics is not just cameras – our modular but fully-connected, affordable solutions protect your vehicles and drivers.
+We’re experts in vehicle safety and we have a range of products and solutions to enable your vehicles to receive an HGV Safety Permit.
+CameraMatics is not just cameras – our modular but fully connected, affordable solutions protect your vehicles and drivers.

 Improving vehicle safety with CameraMatics gives you a whole range of benefits such as improving efficiency, cutting insurance and fuel costs and giving you a complete picture of your fleet or vehicle.